 3. Backpack Reset

 Before bedtime, have each child empty their backpack.
-Toss snack wrappers, recycle old worksheets, file important papers.
-Tomorrow’s morning chaos = cut in half.
+Throw out your snack wrappers, recycle any old packets, and file important papers lying around.
+Tomorrow morning, chaos = cut in half.

 4. The "Shoe Explosion" by the Door

 Set a timer.
-Everyone puts shoes they’re not wearing back into closets or bins.
+Everyone places what they're not currently wearing in the closet or bin.
 Keep only one active pair per person near the entry.
 The floor reappears.

 5. Bathroom Counter Sweep

-Toss dried-up toothpaste tubes, empty soap bottles, and old makeup.
+Pitch your old toothpaste tubes, soap bottles, and makeup bottles.
 Keep only daily essentials out.
 Wipe the surface quickly—it feels like a spa reset.

 6. Toy Basket Edit

 Pick one toy basket or box.
-Remove broken toys, toss dried markers, set aside outgrown items for donation.
+Get rid of broken toys, dried-up markers, and outgrown items for donation.
 Kids notice their favorites more when clutter is gone.

 7. Car Cup Holder Refresh